Michele-3ds/OceanClock/README.md

 - Screen-off mode for the bottom screen to save battery
 - Instructions/Credit screen
 - Persistent settings saved on app exit (Start button)
+- The clock (and date) is synced with the internal clock of the 3ds, to sync the clock with the Internet time please use rosalina: (Open the Rosalina menu by pressing L + Down on the D-Pad + Select.
+Select Miscellaneous options.
+Choose Update date and time via NTP, quit Rosalina)